-In RS-EPRoC operation, sinusoidal frequency modulation is applied to the fixed MW frequency, similar to CW-EPRoC operation; however, in the case of RS-EPRoC, much larger modulation rates, $f{\rm m}$, and frequency deviations, $\Delta f{\rm m}$, are used with the transient response detected directly and without lock-in amplification.
-The RS-EPRoC signal is recorded using a transient digitizer (Zurich Instruments UHF-LIA) with a sampling rate set to 450 MHz.
+In RS-EPRoC operation, sinusoidal frequency modulation is applied to the fixed MW frequency, similarly to CW-EPRoC operation; however, in the case of RS-EPRoC, much larger modulation rates, f_m , and frequency deviations, Δf_m , are used with the transient response detected directly and without lock-in amplification.
+The RS-EPRoC signal is recorded using a transient digitizer (Zurich Instruments, UHF-LIA) with a sampling rate set to 450 MHz.
 For the baseline correction of the transient RS signal, a non-resonant transient RS background signal was recorded at a magnetic field of 400 mT and was subsequently subtracted from the experimental transient RS-EPRoC signal.